zeon-X/graphql-test-server/README.md

 ### 3. Create `.env` File

-Create a `.env` file in the `structured-server` folder with the following content:
+Create a `.env` file in the root folder with the following content:

 ```
 JWT_SECRET=test_secret